Teach n Go

 Block Schedules vs. Traditional Periods: Which Works Best?

-How a school structures its day affects student engagement, attendance, and overall success.
+How a school structures its day affects engagement, attendance, and overall success.
 Two common approaches—block schedules and traditional period schedules—each have strengths and weaknesses.

 Traditional Period Schedule